FourThievesVinegar/solderless-microlab/docs/operation.md

 ## Setting it up

 This section describes how to assemble a complete but disassembled MicroLab.
 If you need to build one from scratch, see: [assembly.md](assembly.md) and the docs for the various major components

 **TODO: instructions for this and other sections:**

 - Assembly of modules and Reactor Unit housing.
+- Plugging in the cables.
-- Setup of heating and cooling
+- Setup of heating and cooling.
-- Adding water to the Temperature Control Unit
+- Adding water to the Temperature Control Unit.
-- Plugging everything in
+- Connecting the tubes

 ## Running recipes

+### The Test Recipe

 ## Troubleshooting